 How you can contact us

-This Modern Slavery and Human Trafficking policy is reviewed annually unless there is a requirement to review it more frequently.
+This Modern Slavery, Human Trafficking and Child Labour policy is reviewed annually unless there is a requirement to review it more frequently.

 Please contact us on email@example.com if you have any further questions.